mikesmullin/whisper/README.md

 git clone https://github.com/mikesmullin/whisper.git
 cd whisper

-# Install using uv
+# Install using uv with required dependencies
-uv tool install --editable .
+uv tool install --editable . --with webrtcvad-wheels --with scipy
 ```

-This installs the `whisper` command globally on your system with all required dependencies.
+This installs the `whisper` command globally on your system with all required dependencies in an isolated environment.

 ### Alternative Installation Methods